regisb/slack-cli/README.rst

 slack-cli
 =========

+⚠️ THIS PROJECT IS IN MAINTENANCE MODE.
+I have lost interest in Slack -- actually, the less I use Slack the better I feel.
+Thus I do not have the time nor the energy to make slack-cli compatible with the new Slack authentication mechanism.
+I will happily review and merge pull requests, though 🙂 If a contributor would like to step forward and start fixing issues, I could then transfer ownership of the project (after they have demonstrated proficiency and integrity).

 Effectively interact with `Slack <https://slack.com/>`_ from the command line: send messages, upload files, send command output, pipe content... all from the confort of your terminal.

 Member of dozens of Slack teams?
 No worries, with ``slack-cli`` you can easily switch from one team to another.